aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

 ---

-## Lab 5: Chunking Attack Surface Audit
+## Lab 5: chunking attack surface audit

 The article covers chunking security implications theoretically.
 This lab makes them concrete: given the semantic injection payload (inject-004), which chunking strategies let it survive intact into the collection, and which strategies split it in ways that affect retrieval?